Language of instruction

 - Ethical and legal regulations regarding genetic analyses of patient samples

-- Can formulate problems, plan and carry out NGS analyses on samples from cancer patients.
+- Can formulate problems, select methods and plan NGS analyses on samples from cancer patients

 - Be able to assess the expediency and application of different NGS methods in cancer diagnostics and research

-- To know the contact points for NGS analysis and data storage and analysis in the Bergen area
+- To know the contact points for NGS analysis and data storage and analysis in Bergen

 - Be able to communicate relevant literature and methods concerning cancer genomics